dermatologist/dadpy/README.md

 # DADpy

-The swiss army knife for discharge abstract database!
+The swiss army :knife: for discharge abstract database!

 ## About